pedro-bitencourt/energy_simulations/README.md

 1. The capacity of power plants: modify the field `potMax` (units are MW)
 2. The lake volume for hydropower plants

+I've included a file `template.xml` that exhibits all the fields we have already used for our comparative statics exercises.
+The fields to be substituted are as ${expression}, where expression is any valid Python expression.

 You should also define which variables will be endogenous and solved for using the zero-profit condition.
 Currently, this is only possible with capacity.
 After identifying the fields for comparative statics, create an XML template and write a Python script to execute the program.

 Let's examine a specific example: `expensive_blackout.py`, which performs comparative statics over the volume of the lake of Salto Grande using a penalty of $20,000 for blackouts.